Course Outline

 Testimonials (7)

-A very accessible way of explaining training topics, with exercise code written online rather than using pre-made templates, which works almost every time "on the first try."
+A very accessible way of discussing training topics, with exercise code written online rather than from ready-made materials, which almost always worked 'right from the start'.

 Marek Czyzewski - Radmor S.A.